abdo754/AbdulrhmanBookStore-Part2-/AbdulrhmanBookStore/README.txt

 nvm i forgot ot add using commmetns
-Now create new controller to the controller file and also make it connections add new raze view in catgory file and use the code from the blackbored the you have provied
+Now create new controller to the controller file and also make it connections add new raze view in catgory file and use the code from the blackbored the you have provied chage the link name from privecy to category and link should work